3yaa/catfishing/Readme.md

 #### Upgrade Shop

 In this shop, there are 2 types of upgrades that player can buy: stats upgrades and minigame power-ups.
 These upgrades are kept track by variables in `player.gd`.
-Stats upgrades help player with the main game with things like increasing their chance of getting higher quality fish or earning money faster.
+Stats upgrades help player in the main game with things like increasing their chance of getting higher quality fish or earning money faster.
 They are point-based system where player can keep buying to increase their stats. (e.g. [`buy_luck()`](https://github.com/3yaa/catfishing/blob/cce26d3bf1e058d89f71f988fb39006d5b8a7127/scripts/upgrade_shop_manager.gd#L139)) Power-ups are abilities that can be used in the minigame.
 They are one-time purchases that player can buy to unlock forever. (e.g. [`buy_power1()`](https://github.com/3yaa/catfishing/blob/cce26d3bf1e058d89f71f988fb39006d5b8a7127/scripts/upgrade_shop_manager.gd#L159)).
-When the shop is opened and after each buy, the [shop display is updated](https://github.com/3yaa/catfishing/blob/cce26d3bf1e058d89f71f988fb39006d5b8a7127/scripts/upgrade_shop_manager.gd#L101) to reflect the latest stats of player.
+When the shop is opened or after each buy, the [shop display is updated](https://github.com/3yaa/catfishing/blob/cce26d3bf1e058d89f71f988fb39006d5b8a7127/scripts/upgrade_shop_manager.gd#L101) to reflect the latest stats of player.
 If a power-up is already bought, its button would be disabled and marked as "Owned".

 ![Upgrade Shop](./document_images/shop_upgrades.png)

 #### Cosmetic Shop

 For cosmetic, we decided to use pre-set items because of time constraint.
-Each item is a `Sprite2D` node that is arranged on the island, all contained within the `Cosmetics` scene.
+Each item is a `Sprite2D` node that is arranged with a fixed position on the island, all contained within the `Cosmetics` scene.
 At the start of the game, all of these item would be hidden away.
 When an item is purchased, its visibility would then be turned on.

 ### Sub-Role: Accessibility and Usability

 The home page contains a settings menu, allowing player to change the volume of the game and select different colorblind modes if needed.
 I did get help from LLMs to learn about the technical tools that Godot provides and how to set up the setting config file.

-- [*Colorblind*](https://github.com/3yaa/catfishing/blob/2cc5065b45e9545554060e1205df30240d0911ec/scripts/colorblind_manager.gd): Player can choose between 4 modes from a [`MenuButton`](https://github.com/3yaa/catfishing/blob/2cc5065b45e9545554060e1205df30240d0911ec/scripts/colorblind_btn.gd): Normal, Protanopia (Red-Blind), Deuteranopia (Green-Blind), and Tritanopia (Blue-Blind).
+- [*Colorblind*](https://github.com/3yaa/catfishing/blob/2cc5065b45e9545554060e1205df30240d0911ec/scripts/colorblind_manager.gd): Player can choose between 4 modes from a dropdown [`MenuButton`](https://github.com/3yaa/catfishing/blob/2cc5065b45e9545554060e1205df30240d0911ec/scripts/colorblind_btn.gd): Normal, Protanopia (Red-Blind), Deuteranopia (Green-Blind), and Tritanopia (Blue-Blind).
 Using `ColorRect`, a filter is applied on top of the game to change its colors depending on the selected mode.
-I implemented the menu UI and selection logic, while the AI-generated `Shader` is used to calculated the colors.
+I implemented the settings UI and selection logic, while the AI-generated `Shader`, imported in the node's Material, is used to calculated the colors.

 |                                   |                                       |
 | :-------------------------------: | :-----------------------------------: |
 | ![Day](./document_images/colorblind_setting.png) | ![Night](./document_images/colorblind.png) |

 - [*Volume Control*](https://github.com/3yaa/catfishing/blob/1076568c5ead1ad071d053cfebbf60a66520566b/scripts/volume_manager.gd): There is a slider that lets player adjust the volume of the game.
-It uses AudioServer and access the Master bus to adjust the volume with Godot provided functions `set_bus_mute()` and `set_bus_volume_linear()`
+It uses AudioServer and access the Master bus to change the volume with Godot provided functions `set_bus_mute()` and `set_bus_volume_linear()`

 - [*Setting Persistence*](https://github.com/3yaa/catfishing/blob/1076568c5ead1ad071d053cfebbf60a66520566b/scripts/settings_manager.gd): Used a autoload script to access and generate a `settings.cfg` file to store the settings preferences of player.

+### Other Contributions

+- **Player Movement**: Different movement behaviors between on land and in water for game feel.
+Player moves slower in the ocean and can't jump.
+- **Polishing**: Debugging.
+Adjusting assets and nodes for positions, size, and fitting the game screen.

 ## Jamie Jang